-Services of JMHC are based on culturally competent service delivery, community-based treatment, strengths-based skill development, and hope and recovery.
-Individuals’/families’ perspectives are key to positive treatment experiences and outcomes.
+Services of Journey Mental Health Center are based on culturally competent service delivery, community-based treatment, strengths-based skill development, and hope and recovery.
+Individuals’ and families’ perspectives are key to positive treatment experiences and outcomes.
 Consumers of service are active partners in treatment, not passive users of it.
 Because staff/consumer and consumer/agency partnerships are crucial to success for both individuals and the agency as a whole, consumer participation in both clinical and administrative planning and decision-making will not only be sought but will be a requirement.

 - Consumers must have opportunities to play a part in the planning and implementation of mental health and drug/alcohol programs.